Ecstatica II

-Ecstatica II is an action-adventure game developed by British team Andrew Spencer Studios and released for DOS/Windows by Psygnosis in 1997.
+Ecstatica II is a 1997 action-adventure game developed by Andrew Spencer Studios and published by Psygnosis for DOS and Windows.
 It is a sequel to Ecstatica.

 Gameplay

 The game play remains similar to Ecstatica, with improvements to the game's controls and more detailed ellipsoid graphics.
 The play area is much larger than the first title and offers free-roaming gameplay involving exploration of the castle.
 Enemies also respawn after a certain period.
 The protagonist can pick up various swords with different strength and reach.
 He can also use magic attacks against his foes by either equipping a staff or learning spells from scrolls.

 Plot

 The story starts right where the first game ended, when the Nameless Traveller, who turns out to be a Prince in an unnamed country, rescued Ecstatica from the doomed town of Tirich.
 The Prince returns to his kingdom with Ecstatica, planning to get married, only to find out that his castle has been savagely pillaged and plundered and his people have been brutally massacred by demons, goblins, and human barbarians.
 Just as they arrive at the drawbridge, a winged demon flies by and kidnaps Ecstatica while the Prince is knocked unconscious by another winged demon, only to wake up and realize he has been put into the castle's pillory.
 However, the Prince is revitalized and set free by a mysterious female voice that urges him to defeat the evil Archmage to restore the balance of the world by restoring the 7 Elder sign and at the same time to rescue his beloved Ecstatica from the Archmage before she is used as a sacrifice.